mgedmin/eazysvn/README.rst

 -------------

 If you want to merge only some of the changes made in a branch, you can pass the revision number (or a range) to ezmerge.
-For example, to backport a bugfix implemented in revision 1234 of trunk to a release branch,
+For example, to backport a bug fix implemented in revision 1234 of trunk to a release branch,

 .. parsed-literal::